apache/linkis-website/community/how-to-release.md

 ### 7.6 Update download page

-The linkis official website download address should point to the official apache address
+The Linkis official website download address should point to the official apache address

 After waiting and confirming that the new release version is synchronized to the Apache mirror, update the following page: